March 15, 2022

 Improving our Internal Processes

-Challenge: How can we better track and organise disclosures?
+Challenge: How can we better track and organize disclosures?

-- Migration to email@example.com created a centralised source of program participants, creating better tracking and communication.
+- Migration to firstname.lastname@example.org created a centralized source of program participants, creating better tracking and communication.

 - Tracking disclosures through a spreadsheet was not sustainable in the long term.